 In a large skillet, combine the rice, salsa, chicken, black beans (drained), chili powder, and chicken broth.
 Stir until everything is evenly combined.

-After 30 minutes, turn off the heat, remove the lid, and fluff the mixture with a fork.
+After 15 minutes, turn off the heat, and let it rest with the lid in place for 5 more minutes.
+Finally, remove the lid, and fluff the mixture with a fork.
 All of the liquid should be absorbed and the rice should be tender.
 Sprinkle 1 cup of shredded cheese over top, replace the lid, and let it sit for a few minutes, or until the cheese is melted.
 Meanwhile, slice the green onions.
 Sprinkle the green onions over the melted cheese and serve hot.

 *Brown rice can not be directly substituted for white rice in this recipe.
 Brown rice requires more liquid and a longer cooking time than white rice.

-****I used Better Than Bouillon Brand soup base for my broth
+****I used Better Than Bouillon Brand soup base to make my broth

 Step by Step Photos

-Add 1.5 cups of chicken broth, then stir everything together well.
+Stir everything together well.
 You really want to make sure the rice is evenly distributed throughout the skillet.
 Place a lid on the skillet, turn the heat up to high, and let it come to a full boil.
-As soon as it reaches a full boil, turn the heat down to low and let it simmer undisturbed for 30 minutes.
+As soon as it reaches a full boil, turn the heat down to low and let it simmer undisturbed for 15 minutes.
 Make sure it’s simmering the whole time.
 Turn the heat up just slightly if it stops simmering, but keep it as low as possible to prevent the rice from scorching or sticking to the bottom.

-After 30 minutes, remove the lid.
-It should look like this – all of the liquid is absorbed and if you dig down with a fork to where the rice is, it should be tender.
-Most of the meat and beans will be on top and the rice will be underneath… You can turn the heat off at this point.
+After 15 minutes, turn the heat off and let it sit for 5 minutes without removing the lid.
+Finally remove the lid and it should look like this – all of the liquid is absorbed and if you dig down with a fork to where the rice is, it should be tender.
+Most of the meat and beans will be on top and the rice will be underneath.

 Now that I have some precooked shredded chicken in my freezer, I can have this Southwest Chicken Skillet ANYTIME I WANT!
 Woot!